AlphaFinanceLab/alpha-homora-v2-integration-doc/docs/FAQ.md

    - The factor of the borrow token is different from its volatility.
 We allow to borrow more if it is more stable.

-4. What is the difference between harvest reward and get pending reward?
-   - harvest reward is getting the reward from farming.
-On the other hand, querying pending reward is get the expected reward amount from farming.
-   - changing word from `get` to `query` should solve the issue.

 ## Verifying contract

 1. Contract code in [public repo](https://github.com/AlphaFinanceLab/alpha-homora-v2-contract) is not align with ABI file in gitbook.